 Overview

-Overtime limits depend on whether you are in the Employees’ Retirement System (ERS) or the Police and Fire Retirement System (PFRS).
+Overtime limits differ for the Employees’ Retirement System (ERS) and the Police and Fire Retirement System (PFRS).

 Calendar Year | Overtime Limit |